j-ew-s/study-dotnet-redis-cache/README.md

 Looking into data size, change frequency and calls frequency, we must understand which API should be cached and for how long it should be.

-#### Why To Cache Data
+#### Caching Data

-It's main purpouse is to reduce the time to access data stored outside the app memory.
+Cache's main purpouse is to reduce the time to access data stored outside the app memory.
 Normally, just the first request process all the business pipeline and go to some outside store to retrieve data, the next calls will consume same data from a cache DB.

 Using cache on app, you will improve the usage of external resources freeing this resources to other user/process.